 “A few times.
 The other people who lived here had a little boy and sometimes I snuck into his room at night and played with his things.
 I cried when they left too.
 After they left no one came to live.
 I think the woods scared them.
 I didn’t go into the house anymore because I’m afraid of the dark.”

 “Can I hold your hand?”

-He stood her up on the porch then took her warm little hand that felt very much alive and walked inside.
-The dark house smelled like the top of his father’s barn.
-Much of the furniture was gone but an old iron wood stove still remained.
+He stood her on the porch then took her warm little hand and walked inside.
+The spooky house smelled like the top of his father’s barn.
+He saw no furniture but an old iron wood stove remained.
 A few of the floor boards wobbled and creaked as they walked over them.
-They stood in what was probably a living room.
-Dust covered everything.
-In the back of the room he could see the small window through which he peered when he first came upon the house in the snow.
-To the left looked to be a small dining room and kitchen.
-In the right rear corner of the living room a set of steep steps led up to the second floor and to the right he saw a closed door, perhaps to a bedroom.
-The paint on it looked like broken glass.
+They stood in what was likely a living room now blanketed in dust.
+In the rear of the room he noticed the small window through which he peered when he first came upon the house in the snow.
+To the left he saw a small dining room and kitchen.
+In the right rear corner of the living room a set of steep steps led to the second floor and to the right he saw a closed door, perhaps to a bedroom.
+The paint on spread outward like cracked glass.

 “He had a store in town and then he joined the miltia?”

 Levi wondered if he ran with the group who forced the British from this house and accidentally killed little Victoria.
 If so, where had he been for all those months the British lived in his home?

 He held her hand as they investigated the room.